 This ain’t yo Grandma’s kitchen, but we’re about to suggest you borrow from her recipe book.

-Invest in a crockpot.
+- Invest in a crockpot.
 Picture this: 10 minutes prep time before bed includes chucking a bunch of ingredients into a crock pot, then you wake up from your customary 6 hours of sleep to find a week’s worth of meals awaiting you.
 Is it kitchen fairies?
 No, but it’ll feel magic when you feast on healthy, home cooked meals for a week for the same labor it’d have taken you to stack a towering Lunchable sandwich.
 (Note: If you’re still eating lunchables, see us after class.)
-Our favorite crockpot recipes are here.

 Don’t Cut the Fat.